-Published December 2013 by the South Carolina Energy Office,
+Published June 2012 by the South Carolina Energy Office, a division of the South Carolina Budget and Control Board

-1200 Senate Street 408 Wade Hampton Building Columbia, SC 29201 www.energy.sc.gov
+1200 Senate Street 408 Wade Hampton Building Columbia, SC 29201 (803) 737-8030 (800) 851-8899 http://energy.sc.gov

 This report was prepared with the support of the U.S. Department of Energy (DOE), Grant No. DE-EE0003884, State Energy Program, administered by the South Carolina Energy Office.
 However, any opinions, findings, conclusions, or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the DOE.